curedao/docs/technical-litepaper-v1.md

 ## Compensation Determination

-Compensation for various tasks will be determined democratically by voting here 👉 [Vote on Compensation for Specific Tasks](https://docs.google.com/forms/d/1zNRRLEOnrQmlbKu33NORJQDktJhgneQHsQtJHW3erL0/edit)
+Compensation for various tasks will be determined democratically by voting.

 # 🏛 Organization